-So how can you really clean a bathroom mirror so that it sparkles?
+You may feel like bathroom mirrors are a nightmare to clean with so many things against you, like toothpaste marks, fingerprints, water spots and limescale build-up.
+Are you wondering how you can really clean a bathroom mirror so that it sparkles?
 How do you get rid of those irritating stains, a build-up of limescale, and avoid any streaks?
-That’s where this blog aims to help.

-First all of all, here are the cleaning tools you’ll need:
+First of all, here are the cleaning tools you’ll need:

-• Two cotton cleaning rags – preferably a flat-weave microfiber cloth.
-This helps to stop debris clinging to the cloth and creates a lint-free finish
+- Two cotton cleaning rags – preferably a flat-weave microfiber cloth.
+This helps to stop debris from clinging to the cloth and creates a lint-free finish

-• Hot water, or distilled rather than tap water – this prevents mineral deposits being left on your mirror
+- Hot water, or distilled water rather than tap water – this prevents mineral deposits from being left on your mirror

-Now fold your cloth twice over, so it’s a quarter off the cloth’s full size.
+Fold your cloth twice over, so it’s a quarter of the cloth’s full size.
 This allows you to use different sides of the cloth as it fills up with dirt when you’re cleaning the mirror.
 You can also open it and use the inside of the cloth once the outside part is dirty.

 Finally, finish by drying and buffing your mirror with your second cleaning cloth.
 And, look, your mirror has never looked better!